cs519-fall21/cs519-research-project-bsk/proposals/optimized-superPages.md

 ## Super Pages Problem
 Project title: Optimized SuperPages project members: Bhavana, Somesh Mahule, Kartik Modi
-## Abstract of the problem, importance and relevance
+## Abstract of the problem, importance and relevance8
 The super pages gives significant boost in performance and coverage of TLB.
 Since TLB is accessed directly by hardware has be small and fast.
 With so limited entries, we are trying to optimize the promotion/demotion mechanisms.
 Currently, the demotion removes from entry from TLB of superpage, and when base pages are accessed they are cached again in TLB.